-LendingHome, who sponsored this article, offers hard money loans to both fix-and-flip investors and investors looking to buy and renovate rental properties.
-Rates start as low as 7.5% and they can prequalify borrowers online in minutes.
+If you’re looking for a way to invest in a property fast, LendingHome offers hard money loans both fix-and-flip investors and long-term investors looking to buy and renovate rental properties.
+They offer competitive rates to prime borrowers and you can prequalify online in just a few minutes.

 Want to see if you and your project can get prequalified for hard money financing?
 Get prequalified online in just a few minutes with LendingHome.
 After answering a few questions about you, your experience, and the investment property you have in mind, LendingHome will let you know the exact rates & terms you prequalify for.

-For example, many short-term investors look for houses in poor condition, that if renovated, could sell for more than their current fair market value (FMV).
-These houses are typically found at short-sales, foreclosure auctions, as well as with lender-owned REO properties.
+Fix-and-flippers use hard money loans because they can finance both the purchase and renovation of a home in one short-term, interest-only loan.
+Many short-term investors look for houses in poor condition, that if renovated, could sell for more than their current market value.
+These houses are typically found at short-sales, foreclosure auctions or lender-owned REO properties.

 Using a hard money loan, fix-and-flip investors finance the initial purchase of the house as well as the necessary renovations.
-Fix-and-flippers typically obtain hard money loans equal to a percentage property’s after-rehab-value (ARV), which is the expected FMV after all renovations have been made.
+Fix-and-flippers typically obtain hard money loans equal to a percentage of a property’s after-repair-value (ARV), which is the expected fair market value after all renovations have been made.

-Once a property is purchased with the initial funds from the lender, investors start their renovations, receiving renovation financing from hard money lenders in stipends or “draws.”
+Once a property is purchased with the initial funds from the lender, investors start their renovations, receiving renovation financing from hard money lenders in stipends or “draws,” typically in the form of a line of credit.
 This means that fix-and-flippers typically have to float rehab costs until they receive funds from the lender.